Connecting Electroweak Symmetry Breaking and Flavor: A Light Dilaton ${\cal D}$ and a Sequential Heavy Quark Doublet $Q$: Ultrastrong Yukawa-induced EWSB and the Dilaton

 The challenge from Anderson~\cite{Anderson}, however, throws a different light.
 In the Yukawa-dynamical EWSB, the self-energy sums over $Q\bar Q \to Q\bar Q$ scattering, hence is a \emph{pairing mechanism}, much like Cooper pairs of BCS theory of superconductivity, which NJL tried to emulate~\cite{Nambu:1961tp}.
 We have already expounded the difference with NJL, and the numerical solution suggests EWSB occurs at NDA-strong $4\pi$ strength, hence perturbation has broken down absolutely~\cite{Manohar:1983md}.
 For $\lambda_Q$ consistent with Eq.~(6), $m_Q$ is generated, which means a $Q\bar Q$ condensate has formed, hence the exactly massless NG boson $G$ is in fact a \emph{\emph{$Q\bar Q$ boundstate}}.
 All these can be viewed from the perspective of $Q\bar Q$ scattering in the massive world~\cite{UR-boundstate}.
 This dynamical {mechanism can induce EWSB, without ever having an} {``explicit'' Higgs in the Lagrangian}. {And much like NJL} model, there should be ``amplitude'' modes, such as scalar bosons, around $2 m_Q \sim 4$--$5$ TeV.

-We did not~\cite{Mimura:2012vw}, however, anticipate a light boson far below $2 m_Q$, but {a light 125 GeV boson} has \emph{emerged}.
+We did not~\cite{Mimura:2012vw}, however, anticipate a light boson far below $2 m_Q$, but {a light 125 GeV boson} \emph{emerged}.
 In face of the challenge by Anderson, we take it to be a dilaton~\cite{dilaton}.
 But how does it make sense in context?

 {Recall that our gap equation} {based on Yukawa coupling $\lambda_Q$ has no scale}, and contact with $v$ was introduced self-consistently by ansatz of integration up to $2m_Q = \sqrt2\lambda_Q v$.
 Nontrivial numerical solution to our no-scale formulation, hence $m_Q$ generation, would also seemingly break scale invariance.
 This may \emph{allow} a dilaton $\cal D$ to emerge~\cite{dilaton2}, but we neither predicted it, nor do we know how $m_{\cal D}$ is generated.
-The dilaton should arise from the true origin of scale invariance violation, which we conjecture to be the theory of strong Yukawa coupling (explaining Eqs.~(5) and (6)).
-In our approach, Yukawa couplings exist empirically from low energy EW studies, but a Higgs field was not invoked to define them. {Note that $Q\bar Q$ condensation, as well as the integration limit of} {$2m_Q$, shield us from the actual UV theory}, which is likely not far beyond the rather high $2m_Q$.
-We do not know what that is, except that it is strongly coupled, and likely conformal~\cite{Goldberger:2008zz}.
+The dilaton should arise from the true origin of scale invariance violation, which we conjecture to be the theory of strong Yukawa coupling that explains Eqs.~(5) and (6).
+As elucidated in Sec.~III, Yukawa couplings arise empirically from EW physics, without the need for a Higgs field to define them. {Note that $Q\bar Q$ condensation and the integration limit of} {$2m_Q$, shield us from the actual UV theory}, which is likely not far beyond the rather high $2m_Q$ (because of the strong $\lambda_Q$).
+We do not know what it is, except that it is strongly coupled, and likely conformal~\cite{Goldberger:2008zz, Chacko, Csaki}.

 So, we have New Physics both within and beyond SM.
 Rather than the Higgs field, the agent of mass, or EWSB, is $Q\bar Q$ condensation via its own ultrastrong $\lambda_Q$.
 The 125 GeV boson is a dilaton ${\cal D}$ that descends from some unknown UV sector; unlike the NG boson $G$, it cannot be a pure $Q\bar Q$ boundstate.